 What training is available?

-Editors and reporters will be offered training on a group or individual basis.
+Editors and reporters will be offered training on a group or individual basis or on request.

 Who updates my profile in Pure?

 You are able to update your own profile in Pure (see the user guide, ‘Edit Your Person Profile’).
-Some departments may have an editor tasked with supporting you in this but it varies by area.
+Your department may have an editor tasked with supporting you in this, but you would still need to produce the information for them to paste, and you know your profile better than anyone.

 Your current post and department is sourced from the HR Information System.
 Only permanent and fixed term academic posts are imported into Pure, therefore any Associate Tutor, Visiting Lecturer or non-academic roles you have had will not come through (please see the user guide on editing your profile for advice on how you can manually add these).